 SC24 exhibits in Atlanta, GA, November 17 - 22, 2024

-Nagoya University Information Technology Center makes an exhibit at SC24, the International Conference for High Performance Computing, Networking, Storage and Analysis in Atlanta, Georgia.
-Short talks are also presented at the Nagoya University booth.
+Nagoya University Information Technology Center made an exhibit at SC24, the International Conference for High Performance Computing, Networking, Storage and Analysis in Atlanta, Georgia.
+Short talks were also presented at the Nagoya University booth.

 • Exhibition: November 18 - 21, 2024